DV

 What is the difference between MSTY and TSLY?

-MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach, while TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach.
+MSTY (YieldMax MSTR Option Income Strategy ETF) is actively managed around Strategy (MSTR) exposure with a crypto approach, while TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both MSTY and TSLY?